 NARM stands for The North American Reciprocal Museum Association, a member network of over 1,000 museums and art galleries throughout the United States, Bermuda, Canada, El Salvador, and Mexico.

 Our family membership cost has been recouped at least three times this year at museums we have visited.
 Take a look and see what you think.
-I am not affiliated with this organization other than to be a subscribing member.
+I am not affiliated with this organization other than as a subscribing member.

 The Court of Parisian Splendour: Gowns of the 2021 Coronation

 Fiesta San Antonio is a 10-day festival held in the spring each year.
-Street and boat parades and a queen coronation are held as part of the elaborate festival.
+It includes street and boat parades and a queen coronation.
 The Order of the Alamo chooses the queen, princess, and duchesses in this Texas version of a coming-out party for these young ladies.

 Gowns on display at the Witte Museum

-The gowns created and worn by the court members in these festivals are incredibly elaborate, beaded, sequined, embroidered, and have trains as long as 18-feet!
-The Witte exhibition displayed the extraordinary gowns and trains for the Order of the Alamo 2021, all depicting different Parisian themes.
+The gowns created and worn by the court members in these festivals are incredibly elaborate, beaded, sequined, and embroidered, and they have trains as long as 18 feet!
+The Witte exhibition displayed the extraordinary gowns and trains for the Order of the Alamo 2021, depicting different Parisian themes.

 Historic Market Square (“El Mercado”)